sidwan02/gemini-cli-gemma/understand.md

 # Demo:

+Codebase investigator.

+Using the codebase investigator: tell me how the ollama inference works.

 - Without env context:
-  `answer the simple task with the gemma agent of what gemma.ts defines`
+  `answer the simple task with the gemma agent of what gemma.ts defines` `answer the simple task if the gemma agent: what files are related to ollama?`

 - With env context:
   `answer the simple task with the gemma agent: explain briefly the current coding workspace.`